HiddeNoob/clone-social-media/README.md

     > nodemon

 ## Deployment
-i deploy the app with aws ec2 on ubuntu project will be a live on network for a while you can reach the live project [here](100.25.199.108)
+i deploy the app with aws ec2 on ubuntu. project will be a live on network for a while. you can reach the live project [here](100.25.199.108)

 ## About App